lohanidamodar/dlohani.com.np/blog/2021-09-25-git-and-github.md

 <!-- truncate -->

-In this article we will learn the following concepts.

-1. What is Git?
-2. Why do we need Git?
-3. What is GitHub?
-4. Why do we need GitHub?
-5. Getting started with Git
-6. Getting started with GitHub
-7. Basic Git Commands

 ## What is Git?

 So what is Git?
 Git is a distributed version control system.
 Sounds like something huge right?
 Once you start learning and understanding the basics, git is very simple and very useful.
 Git is a crucial software in modern day information technology world to maintain a healthy codebase for all kinds of IT resources.
 So to understand git, let us understand what version and version control means.
 When you have a document in certain state and you make a modification to it, you get a new version of your document.
 If you later want to go back to later state, you need to save a backup of the old version before the modification.
 This is where the version control system comes in.
 With version control, we can keep a copy of as many versions of our documents.
 Keep making modifications and roll back to any version of the document at any time.
 So in version control all you do is, you have a document, you edit and save.
 And again, you edit and save.
 This goes on until you are satisfied or you roll back to pervious version.
 Git helps us track the changes we make to our files, so we have a history of changes.
 Git also allows collaboration easier as it allows merging changes from multiple people into one source.